 Whenever a prospect shows interest, traditional salespeople pounce on the opportunity to pitch them, but that approach is simply a “numbers game” and is quickly losing effectiveness with modern buyers.

-Before considering any type of pitch or solution presentation, it’s imperative that the first reaction and step is to explore the challenges your prospect faces, the goals they need to achieve, how they plan to get there, and when it needs to be achieved by.
+Before considering any type of pitch or solution presentation, it’s imperative that the first reaction and step is to explore the challenges your sales qualified leads face, the goals they need to achieve, how they plan to get there, and when it needs to be achieved by.

 The natural progression of this approach guides prospects to come to their own conclusions about whether or not your solution is the right solution, and avoids the “hard sell” typically necessary by legacy salespeople and processes.

-Inbound Sales is an evolution of the traditional sales process that matches the way modern buyers buy, accounting for the shift of power, from the seller to the buyer.
+Taking the lead from inbound marketing, inbound sales is a critical evolution of the traditional sales process that matches the way modern buyers buy, accounting for the shift of power, from the seller to the buyer.